RalphHightower/blog/_posts/2025/02/2025-02-17-ItsAFuckingRIF.md

 ### 'I just got here'

-Hayley Robinson, 27, had barely started as a biologist for the U.S. Fish and Wildlife Service when she learned during an online meeting with 400 probationary employees in her department Friday that they no longer had their jobs.
+Hayley Robinson, 27, had barely started as a biologist for the [U.S. Fish and Wildlife Service](https://www.fws.gov/) when she learned during an online meeting with 400 probationary employees in her department Friday that they no longer had their jobs.

-Robinson said the devastating part is she and her partner relocated more than 1,700 miles from Champaign, Illinois, to Las Vegas for Robinson's new job.
+Robinson said the devastating part is she and her partner relocated more than 1,700 miles from [Champaign](https://champaignil.gov/), [Illinois](https://www.illinois.gov/), to [Las Vegas](https://www.lasvegasnevada.gov/) for Robinson's new job.
 They still have unpacked boxes in their newly leased rental home.

 "This was my first biologist position that I worked so hard for and it was ripped away from me," said Robinson tearfully.
 "I feel very vulnerable and scared about my future."

-Robinson was still connecting with her counterparts at the Land Management and Reclamation bureaus on what projects she would consult them on how to mitigate the effects of their proposed projects from potentially harming federally protected threatened and endangered species."I hadn’t been assigned my first official consultation yet," Robinson said, tearfully.
+Robinson was still connecting with her counterparts at the [Land Management and Reclamation](https://www.blm.gov/programs/energy-and-minerals/oil-and-gas/reclamation) bureaus on what projects she would consult them on how to mitigate the effects of their proposed projects from potentially harming federally protected threatened and endangered species.
+"I hadn’t been assigned my first official consultation yet," Robinson said, tearfully.
 "I didn't even get the chance to get to know my coworkers; To decorate my desk.
 I just got here.
 It's terrible."

 Robinson said what's sad is many Americans don't know who the dismissed federal workers are or what they do.